ringcentral/ringcentral-api-docs/docs/ai/faq.md

 ### Why my webhook callback URL from an async request takes upto 30 minutes sometimes?

-Yes, this happens, and it depends on the the amount of requests being processed in the cloud for conversational AI.
+Yes, this happens, and it depends on the the amount of requests being processed in the cloud for the AI API.
 Most of the times, response should come in first 5-10 minutes, but in some exceptional cases it may take upto 30 mins as well.
 We are planning to add a status API, where you can check status of your job/request in case the response doesn't come back in 10-15 minutes.

 ### What audio formats are supported?